 The health and safety of our community are our top priorities.
-To best protect Intuit guests, staff members and collaborators at this time, the museum will be closed beginning Sunday, November 15, in compliance with Chicago Mayor Lori Lightfoot’s recent 30-day Stay-At-Home Advisory, which takes effect on Monday, November 16, at 6 a.m.
+To best protect Intuit guests, staff members and collaborators at this time, the museum is temporarily closed until further notice in compliance with the State of Illinois’ Resurgence Mitigation Plan.

 - Self-identify whether you exhibit symptoms and stay home if you feel tired, ill or symptomatic

 - Wear a face covering over your mouth and nose, in compliance with the City of Chicago requirement

 - Practice social distancing of at least 6 feet from others

 - Follow the signage with directional flow and safety precautions